Support BAJA Softball

 Chuck Catino was integral in developing BAJA’s award-winning partnership with Pima County to create the softball complex in Canoa Preserve Park.
 The Pima County Board of Supervisors, Supervisor Ray Carroll, District 4; and Pima County Natural Resources, Parks and Recreation invited the public to the dedication of the Chuck Catino Softball Complex on March 1, 2014.
 Chuck “led the charge for Green Valley’s first public park.
 He secured more than 1.8 million of in-kind and financial contributions for Canoa Preserve Park…and was fondly referred to by Carroll as “the Energizer Bunny for the softball park.”

-- covered bleachers
+- covered bleachers at each field

 - drinking fountains